Authoritarian socialism: Response

-The Austrian and Chicagoan concept of authoritarian socialism has been criticised.
+The Austrian-Chicagoan concept of authoritarian socialism has been criticized.
 In particular, it has been criticised for conflating social democracy and other forms of reformist and democratic socialism with authoritarian and state socialism.
 In the United Kingdom, British Conservative politicians such as Margaret Thatcher "loosely labelled socialism" and conflated what "others would call social democracy, corporatism, Keynesianism or the mixed economy" with authoritarian socialism, defined as "[g]overnment support for inefficient industries, punitive taxation, regulation of the labour market, price controls – everything that interfered with the functioning of the free economy".
 This is particularly relevant in the United States, where the term socialization has been mistakenly used to refer to any state or government-operated industry or service (the proper term for such being either municipalization or nationalization).
-It has also been incorrectly used to mean any tax-funded programs, whether privately run or government run.
+It has also been incorrectly used to mean any tax-funded programs, whether privately run or government-run.
 Similarly, socialism has become a pejorative used in the United States by conservatives and libertarians to taint liberal and progressive policies, proposals and public figures.

-People such as Hayek, Mises and Friedman have also been criticised for hypocrisy due to claiming to oppose authoritarian socialism yet supporting liberal dictatorships such as that of the military dictatorship of Chile under Augusto Pinochet.
+People such as Hayek, Mises, and Friedman have also been criticised for hypocrisy due to claiming to oppose authoritarian socialism yet supporting liberal dictatorships such as that of the military dictatorship of Chile under Augusto Pinochet.
 Mises comments about fascism have been criticized, although others have defended him.
 Similarly, Hayek's involvement in dictatorships has been criticized.
 Hayek has stated: "As long term institutions, I am totally against dictatorships.
 But a dictatorship may be a necessary system for a transitional period. [...]
 Personally I prefer a liberal dictatorship to democratic government devoid of liberalism.
 My personal impression – and this is valid for South America – is that in Chile, for example, we will witness a transition from a dictatorial government to a liberal government".
 Hayek defended himself arguing that he had "not been able to find a single person even in much maligned Chile who did not agree that personal freedom was much greater under Pinochet than it had been under [Salvador] Allende", the democratic socialist Chilean President democratically elected in 1970 as the first self-professed Marxist to be elected president in a country with liberal democracy and ousted in a CIA-backed military coup.
 For Hayek, the distinction between authoritarianism and totalitarianism has much importance and he was at pains to emphasise his opposition to totalitarianism, noting that the concept of transitional dictatorship which he defended was characterised by authoritarianism, not totalitarianism.
 When he visited Venezuela in May 1981, Hayek was asked to comment on the prevalence of totalitarian regimes in Latin America.
-In reply, Hayek warned against confusing "totalitarianism with authoritarianism" and said that he was unaware of "any totalitarian governments in Latin America.
+In reply, Hayek warned against confusing "totalitarianism with authoritarianism" and said he was unaware of "any totalitarian governments in Latin America.
 The only one was Chile under Allende".
-For Hayek, totalitarian signifies something very specific, namely the intention to "organize the whole of society" to attain a "definite social goal" which is stark in contrast to "liberalism and individualism".
+For Hayek, totalitarian signifies something very specific, namely the intention to "organize the whole of society" to attain a "definite social goal," which is stark in contrast to "liberalism and individualism".